 If an officer stops you for DUI and you’re also uninsured, you’ll need to file a Non-Cancelable FR44 Florida certificate for license reinstatement.

 Suppose the state requires you to purchase high-risk insurance after a DUI violation.
-In that case, it’s helpful to know what is FR44 insurance Virginia?
+In that case, knowing what is FR44 insurance Virginia is helpful.
 FR44 is a certificate you must file with the state DMV to reinstate your license after a DUI suspension.
 You’ll likely have higher insurance premiums while you carry FR44 insurance.

 If you have a Florida license suspension for DUI/DWI, you’ll have to file an FR44 Florida certificate to reinstate your license.
 The FR44 document is an endorsement to your auto insurance policy.
 If you don’t own a car, truck, or motorcycle, the certificate is attached to a non-owner insurance policy.